Dow tumbles 650 points as Trump confirms tariffs on Mexico and Canada will start Tuesday

 By John Towfighi, CNN

-New York (CNN) — US stocks slid Monday as investors braced for President Donald Trump’s proposed tariffs on Canada, Mexico and China to go into effect by the midnight deadline.
+New York (CNN) — US stocks slid Monday as investors braced for President Donald Trump’s proposed tariffs on Canada and Mexico to go into effect by the midnight deadline.

 The Dow tumbled 650 points, or 1.48%, to close at 43,191.
 The Dow fell almost 900 points in afternoon trading before pulling back slightly.
 The broader S&P 500 fell 1.76% and the Nasdaq Composite fell 2.64%.